Trump lists his grievances in a Wisconsin speech intended to link Harris to illegal immigration

 Trump professed not to understand what Harris meant when she said he was responsible for taking children from their parents.
 Under his administration, border agents separated children from their parents at the U.S.-Mexico border in a policy that was condemned globally as inhumane and one that Trump himself ended under pressure from his own party.

+“Donald Trump is the same old tired show,” she said.
+“The same tired playbook we have heard for years.”

+She said Trump was “a very unserious man."
+“However the consequences of putting him back in the White House are extremely serious.”

-On either side of the stage with Trump were poster-sized mug shots of men in the U.S. illegally accused of a crime, including Alejandro Jose Coronel Zarate, a case Trump cited in his speech.
+At Trump's event, on either side of the stage were poster-sized mug shots of men in the U.S. illegally accused of a crime, including Alejandro Jose Coronel Zarate, a case Trump cited in his speech.

 Wisconsin Republicans in recent days have cited the story of Coronel Zarate's arrest in Prairie du Chien as more evidence that people in the country illegally are committing crimes across the United States, not just in southern border states.
 Prosecutors charged Coronel Zarate on Sept.
 18 with sexual assault, child abuse, strangulation and domestic abuse.
 His lawyers declined to comment.